Planning for your outbuilding

 - should cover no more than half of the area that surrounds the original house

 - are not allowed on land in front of a wall that forms the principal elevation

 - will require planning permission if they are within the curtilage of a listed building

 Garden sheds and outbuildings must be one storey, and the height of the eaves cannot exceed 2.5 metres.

 Overall height cannot exceed 4 metres if a dual pitched roof is present or 3 metres with any other type of roof.

 If a garden shed will be situated within 2 metres of a dwelling house boundary, the maximum height is 2.5 metres.

-Remember that these development allowances are to houses and not maisonettes, flats, or other buildings, and if you are considering constructing a garden shed or another outbuilding on one of those premises, you should consider guidance for those specific properties.
+These development allowances relate to houses only.
+If you are considering constructing a garden shed or another outbuilding on land next to a maisonette, flats or other building, you should consider guidance for those specific properties.